Quick things to check when you experience high memory levels in ASP.NET

 .NET Framework Service Pack 1 (SP1)

-If you are not running the .NET Framework SP1 yet, install this if you are experiencing memory issues.
-I won't go into great detail, but basically, with SP1 we are now allocating memory in a much more efficient manner.
-Basically, we are allocating 16 MB at a time for large objects rather than 64 MB at a time.
-We've all moved, and we all know that we can pack a lot more into a car or truck if we are using many small boxes rather than a few large boxes.
-That is the idea here.
+If you aren't running the .NET Framework SP1 yet, install this SP if you're experiencing memory issues.
+I won't go into great detail, but basically, with SP1 we're now allocating memory in a much more efficient manner.
+Basically, we're allocating 16 MB at a time for large objects rather than 64 MB at a time.
+We've all moved, and we all know that we can pack a lot more into a car or truck if we're using many small boxes rather than a few large boxes.
+It's the idea here.

 Don't be afraid to recycle periodically

-In IIS, by default, we recycle application pools every 29 hours.
-In IIS, the Aspnet_wp.exe process will keep going until you end the task, restart IIS, or restart the computer.
-This means that this process could be running for months.
-For some applications, it's a good idea to just restart the worker process every couple of days or so, at a convenient time.
+We recycle application pools in IIS every 29 hours by default.
+The Aspnet_wp.exe process will keep going until you end the task, restart IIS, or restart the computer.
+This behavior means that this process could be running for months.
+It's a good idea for some applications to just restart the worker process every couple of days or so, at a convenient time.

 Questions to ask

 The previous were all things that you can fix quickly.
-However, if you are experiencing memory issues, ask yourself these questions:
+However, if you're experiencing memory issues, ask yourself these questions:

 Am I using many large objects?
 More than 85,000 KB are stored in a large object heap.